 Worship services at Dholdholi are held on Saturdays at our Child and Mother Care Centre.
 The children are eager to attend and enthusiastically participate.

 The story of Mukunda Santa reflects the difference Bethania Kids’ Child and Mother Care Centre has made in one child’s life.
 Now 13 years old, Mukunda has been at the centre for several years.
 His father is an alcoholic and was unable to make a sufficient living to sustain the family.
-Because of his family problems, Mukunda did not attend school until he came to our centre.
+Because of his family problems, Mukunda did not attend school until he came to our center.
 He is now in 5th grade, attends school regularly and is known to be a good and obedient student.
 Additionally, his father has stopped drinking and is now able to support Mukunda’s family.

 Staff Serving the Child and Mother Care Centre at Dholdholi

-Blagaan Harijan is the director of the the Dholdholi Centre.
+Blagaan Harijan is in charge of the the Dholdholi Centre.
 The Project Care Taker is Nabin Sauntha, assisted by Champa Hantal and Ashrita Mandingi.
 Blagaan expresses his thanks for your prayers and financial support.
 Hope is being built for 50 needy, poor and downtrodden children who come from illiterate, very poor families in remote villages.
 The children are happy being part of the Bethania Kids family.
 Excellent care is provided for their physical, spiritual and educational improvements.

 History of Dholdholi Child and Mother Care Centre